The Nutrition Society Supporter Policy

 - These proposals are accepted at the discretion of the Society

-- The scientific programme is organised by the Company but must be approved by the Society’s Science Committee
+- The scientific programme is planned by the organisation but must be approved by the Society’s Science Committee

-- All publicity material is separate from that of the Society’s programme
+- All publicity material is separate from that of the Society’s main conference programme

 - Publication in PNS is at the discretion of the Society’s Publications Committee and all papers are subject to full peer review